 A study of the planning and delivery of the Language Arts curriculum for middle childhood.
 Ohio's Academic Content Standards will frame the exploration of curriculum, lesson planning, instructional strategies and student assessment.
 An emphasis is placed on interdisciplinary instruction.
 Includes a minimum of 30 hours of field experience.
 Prerequisites: EDU 105, 211, 220 and 335.
-May be a co-requisite with EDU 410.
-Please see EDU 410 course description for details.

-EDU 349a Middle Childhood Science Methods
+EDU 349A Middle Childhood Science Methods

 A study of the planning and delivery of the science curriculum for middle childhood.
 Emphasis will be on the philosophy, characteristics, learning theories, lesson planning, assessment and effective classroom practices as applied to the teaching of science in the middle childhood setting.
 Ohio's Academic Content Standards will frame the exploration of instruction and student assessment.
 Includes a minimum of 30 hours of field experience.
 Prerequisites: EDU 105, 220 or consent of the instructor.
-May be a co-requisite with EDU 410.
-Please see EDU 410 course description for details.

-EDU 349b Middle Childhood Social Studies Methods
+EDU 349B Middle Childhood Social Studies Methods

 A study of the planning and delivery of the social studies curriculum for middle childhood.
 Emphasis will be on the philosophy, characteristics, learning theories, curriculum, lesson planning, assessment and effective classroom practices as applied to the teaching of social studies in the middle childhood setting.
 Ohio's Academic Content Standards will frame the exploration of instruction and student assessment.
 Includes a minimum of 30 hours of field experience.
 Prerequisites: EDU 105, 220 or consent of instructor.
-May be a co-requisite with EDU 410.
-Please see EDU 410 course description for details.

-EDU 349c Middle Childhood Mathematics Methods
+EDU 349C Middle Childhood Mathematics Methods

 A study of the planning and delivery of the mathematics curriculum for middle childhood.
 Emphasis will be on the philosophy, characteristics, learning theories, curriculum, lesson planning, assessment, and effective classroom practices as applied to the teaching of mathematics in the middle childhood setting.
 Ohio's Academic Content Standards will frame the exploration of instruction and student assessment.
 Includes a minimum of 30 hours of field experience.
 Prerequisites: EDU 105, 220 or consent of instructor.
-May be a co-requisite with EDU 410.
-Please see EDU 410 course description for details.